piernik-dev/piernik/INSTALL.md

 The `./setup` command without any arguments will give you a list of recognized options.
 You can put some them in `.setuprc` file if you want to use them always.
 Also look at the top of `Makefile` to find some useful tricks.
+The file `bin/bash_completion.sh` may also make your life with Piernik a little bit easier by allowing to complete some setup options and problem names.